Introduction

 Why project timelines get harder than they should

-The timeline itself is usually not the hard part.
 The hard part is that the source material arrives in fragments.

 Deadlines live in messages.
 Deliverables live in notes.
 Dependencies are implied in meetings.
 Owners are known informally but not always written down.
 By the time someone tries to build the timeline, the project logic exists, but it is still spread across too many places.